jasonmacduffie/isles-of-maga/story.md

 Language
 --------
 The languages are the same as per the BFRPG rules, there are some changes in the significance however.
-"Common" is actually a modern dialect of the Dwarven language, and "Dwarven" refers to an ancient, no longer used dialect.
+"Common" is actually a modern dialect of the Dwarvish language, and "Dwarvish" refers to an ancient, no longer used dialect.

-Dwarven, Halfling, Elvish, and Common all use the Dwarven alphabet.
+Dwarvish, Halfling, Elvish, and Common all use the Dwarvish alphabet.

 These are the additional racial languages:
-- Lacertinean, the language of Lacertines (Dwarven alphabet)
+- Lacertinean, the language of Lacertines (Dwarvish alphabet)
-- Felidinean, the language of Felidines (Dwarven alphabet)
+- Felidinean, the language of Felidines (Dwarvish alphabet)
-- Corvidinean, the language of Corvidines (Dwarven alphabet)
+- Corvidinean, the language of Corvidines (Dwarvish alphabet)
-- Vespertinean, the language of Vespertines (Dwarven alphabet)
+- Vespertinean, the language of Vespertines (Dwarvish alphabet)

 More exotic languages:
 - Bosquean, the language of Dryads and Spriggans (Demonic alphabet)